C-Section Recovery Timeline

 This was something I always wished I had done before.
 For some reason, it doesn’t matter how many times you’ve been through this, certain things you can’t remember, or maybe we just block them out.
 Either way, I hope this can answer some questions other moms have after their c-section.

 Because to be honest, it’s painful and it’s damn hard…but we soon forget.

 We forget because we are so busy taking care of our babies and other children and trying to take care of ourselves in the process.
 So, I want to share with you the c-section recovery timeline wee-by-week to answer any questions you have that I myself have googled over and over again!

 The biggest question you’ll have is, “When will I feel normal again?”
 I swear to you, no matter how many times I’ve gone through this, I ask this question each day during my c-section recovery!

 Every woman’s postpartum c-section recovery timeline may be different depending on your circumstances.
 However, I thought I’d share with you my personal experience after having 4 c-section deliveries.

-Week 1 Postpartum
+Week 1 Post C-Section